 After assigning privileges, app developers need to enforce regular authentication and preclude access to the system without authentication.

-Several ways to implement proof of identity in a HIPAA-compliant way are recommended:
+Several HIPAA-compliant ways to implement proof of identity are recommended:

 Multi-factor authentication combining a secure password/PIN with other verification methods reinforces an app’s security.
 The second element can be anything from a one-use security code received via SMS to a biometric scanner.
 The idea is simple but effective: if hackers obtain a user’s password, they’ll also have to steal their device or fingerprints to access sensitive data.